-Table 5: Redress monetary outcomes for supported and unsupported applicants, 1 July2018 to 31 December 2020 (30 months)
+Table 5:Redress monetary outcomes for supported and unsupported applicants, 1July 2018 to 31 December 2020 (30 months)

-Survivor category Number of applicants Average (\$) All survivors who accepted an offer of redress 4,554 83,210 Survivors supported by a redress support service, including knowmore 6 1,396 88,145 Survivors supported by knowmore 711 85,200 Survivors supported by other lawyer 545 83,727 Survivors with no identified support 1,889 78,924
+Table 5 identifies the number of applicants that fit within a category of survivors, and the average redress outcome for those applicants.
+This is to identify whether support services assist applicants to achieve higher redress outcomes.
+The information is presented by survivor category.

+Survivors who accepted an offer of redress.
+4,554 applicants.
+Average payment \$83,210.

+Survivors supported by a redress support service, including knowmore.
+1,396 applicants.
+Average payment \$88,145.

+Survivors supported by knowmore.
+711 applicants.
+Average payment \$85,200.

+Survivors supported by other lawyer.
+545 applicants.
+Average payment \$83,727.

+Survivors with no identified support.
+1,889 applicants.
+Average payment \$78,924.